gnorton-missioncloud/technical_training_docs/mermaid/README.md

 ## Chart types

-Mermaid support a good selection of diagrams and chart.
-It also has a modular structrue that allows for expanson of the collection and interested users to provide there own additions.
+Mermaid supports a good selection of diagrams and charts.
+It also has a modular structure that allows for expansion of the collection and interested users to provide their own additions.
 The current list of diagrams and charts is:

 - Flowchart
 - Sequence diagram